2023-24 CATALOG YEAR

 - PHYS 275: Introduction to Biophysics (also BIOL 275)

 On-line coursework cannot be transferred to fulfill these requirements.

-Students interested in chemistry-focused graduate programs or careers are encouraged to take CHEM 210: Analytical Chemistry and CHEM 370: Chemical Dynamics.
-Students interested in molecular biology-focused careers or graduate programs are encouraged to take BIOL 260: Genetics and BIOL 325: Cell Biology.
+Students interested in chemistry-focused graduate programs or careers are encouraged to take CHEM 210: Analytical Chemistry and CHEM 370: Physical Chemistry.
+Students interested in molecular biology-focused careers or graduate programs are encouraged to take BIOL 226: Microbiology and BIOL 325: Cell Biology.